lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 This state diagram displays the different possible states for a job as it is completed by users on the application.

 ### 4. Problems and Resolutions

+##### Profanity in the application

+- **Problem**: It was mentioned at our project proposal demonstration that we should be wary of the use of profanity by users in our application.
+As the storage for this application in on a blockchain, traditional moderation would be extremely difficult.
+- **Solution**: We developed a profanity filter with ~3000 profane words.
+These words were gathered by scraping a number of online profanity lists and compiling our own list of the unique words.
+Much of these words are slight variations of the same word.
+In the filter we strip the words of any special characters in order to catch attempts circumvent the filter by appending special characters.

 ##### Dynamically creating unique webpages